eallrich/checkniner/README.md

 ### TLS via Let's Encrypt ###

-By default, the `scripts/setup` script will try to obtain TLS certificates from the Let's Encrypt CA and then set up Nginx to handle HTTPS connections.
-This feature is not robust against network delays and can result in failure to set up the rest of the application correctly.
+After the initial setup (via `scripts/setup`), run `scripts/prep_production` to obtain & configure TLS certificates from the Let's Encrypt CA.

 Certificates from Let's Encrypt have a validity period of 90 days.
 Once the initial certificate is obtained and installed, it is _highly_ recommended that